The Ultimate eCommerce Product Image Guide for 2021

 Shoppers are making eCommerce purchases around the clock.
 If there isn’t enough product detail available to sell them, you need someone (or some “bot”) available to fill in the blanks.

 Live customer service can account for a huge portion of a human resources budget.
-And while more than 6-out-of-10 U.S. consumers say that their go-to channel for simple product inquiries is a digital self-serve tool (such as a website, mobile app, voice response system or online chat), those services cost money to implement and maintain.
+And while more than six out of 10 U.S. consumers say that their go-to channel for simple product inquiries is a digital self-serve tool (such as a website, mobile app, voice response system or online chat), those services cost money to implement and maintain.

-Clear, immersive product visuals can go a long way in providing sufficient product detail, such that there would be far less demand for 24/7 reassurance from customer service.
+Clear, immersive product visuals and high-quality product descriptions can go a long way in providing sufficient product detail, which in turn decreases demand for 24/7 reassurance from customer service.

 Creating a truly first-class visual customer experience that meets the needs of every shopper is not a simple or inexpensive solution.
 But while it may require a bit more of an investment upfront, it’s one that is evergreen and designed to sell more while saving costs.